-New Year's Day
+New Year's Day Labor Day

-Martin Luther King Jr.'s Birthday
+Martin Luther King Jr.'s Birthday Veteran's Day

-Good Friday
+Good Friday Thanksgiving (2 days)

-Memorial Day

-Christmas (3 days)
+Memorial Day Christmas (3 days)

 Independence Day

 All of the above are either legal public holidays established by the State Legislature, or related days (the day after Thanksgiving and the day(s) before and after Christmas).
 Employees may wish to be away from work on certain days for religious observations, such as Yom Kippur, Hanukkah, Kwanza, etc. Department Heads should attempt to arrange the work schedule so that an employee may be granted annual leave when it is requested because the day is a major religious observance for the employee.
 Annual leave should be denied only when it would create an emergency condition which cannot be prevented in any other manner.
 Permanent Part-Time employees will receive pro rata Holiday Pay if they were scheduled to work on the Holiday.
 Permanent Part-Time employees should not exceed the total number of regularly scheduled hours in the week.